FlowFuse/flowfuse/docs/install/README.md

 - `LOCALFS_START_PORT` The port number to start from for Node-RED instances. default `7880`
 - `LOCALFS_NODE_PATH` The path to the node binary to use for starting Node-RED instances.
 Sometimes needed when using nvm. default not set

+### First Run

+Link to seperate doc that can be shared (maybe) across all driver versions

 ### Issues